robmasocco/AOS-TAG/ideas.md

 The writer posts a message in the level buffer (together with its size), updates the wakeup condition, then wakes readers up.
 Readers *memcpy* contents into an on-the-go-set array in the stack; then, they call *copy_to_user*.
 Buffers are preallocated for each level (compromise between complexity and resource usage).
 Local copying sections run with preemption disabled for the sake of speed.

-The wakeup condition is a single value which is flipped each time a writer posts a message, and readers will always wait on the opposite value; thus, this works as a linearization point for the level data structure state (evident if you see the pseudocode above).
+The wakeup condition is a particular epoch-based struct: it implements a variation of the algorithm used in RCU linked lists.
+When the epoch selector gets flipped, that's a linearization point for the message buffer: all receiver threads that got in there before this will get the message, others were too late.
+The only difference is the need for an rwlock to avoid that the epoch selector gets flipped before a receiver can atomically increment the corresponding epoch presence counter: this is required here because if not, there could be some unlikely but dangerous race conditions that would lead to a receiver registering to an epoch that is *two times ahead* the one that it believes to be in, thus behaving incorrectly and skipping a message that it should get.

-The condition value is protected by an rw_sem and there's also an atomic presence counter to distinguish between the moments when a message has been posted and has yet to be posted in a concurrent scenario for the readers, and make writers wait for all readers that got a condition value.
-This allows for some degree of concurrency, but heavily relies on having the wait queues APIs check the condition before going to sleep.
+Writers wait for all readers that got a condition value, i.e. they busy-wait on the "old" presence counter to become zero.
+This allows for some degree of concurrency and, knowing the wait queues APIs check the condition before going to sleep, helps to prevent that a reader that didn't see the condition update and didn't get in the wait queue before the wake_up got done will be eventually awoken.
 Reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.

 # TODO LIST